Simien Mountains

-The Simien Mountains are remarkable as being one of the few spots in tropical Africa where snow regularly falls.
+The Simien Mountains are remarkable for being one of the few spots in tropical Africa where snow regularly falls.
 Because of their geological origins, the mountains are almost unique, with only South Africa's Drakensberg range having been formed in the same manner and thus appearing similar.
-Notable animals in the mountains include the walia ibex, gelada, and caracal.
+Animals in the mountains include the walia ibex, gelada, and caracal.
 There are a few Ethiopian wolves.

+The region received status as a biosphere reserve in 2017, aimed at safeguarding its exceptional ecosystems and cultural value while also advancing sustainable growth initiatives.
+The Simien Mountains National Park stands out for its peaks and deep valleys that attract hikers and nature lovers alike.
+Its renowned peak, Ras Dashen rising 4,550 meters (m) above sea level is not only Ethiopia's peak but also one of the tallest mountains in Africa.

 Etymology

-Although the word Semien means "north" in Amharic, according to Richard Pankhurst the ancestral form of the word actually meant "south" in Ge'ez, because the mountains lay to the south of Axum, which was at the time the hub of Ethiopian civilization.
-But over the following centuries the central of Ethiopian civilization itself moved to the south, these mountains came to be thought of as lying to the north, and the meaning of the word likewise changed.
+Although the word Semien means "north" in Amharic, according to Richard Pankhurst the ancestral form of the word actually meant "south" in Ge'ez, because the mountains lay to the south of Axum.
+But over the following centuries the core of the Christian kingdom itself moved to the south, these mountains came to be thought of as lying to the north, and the meaning of the word likewise changed.

 Geology and landscape

 The Simien Mountains were formed prior to the creation of the Rift Valley, from lava outpourings between 40 and 25 million years ago during the Oligocene period.
 The volcano is believed to have spread over more than 5000 m2 and resulted in a thick sequence of basaltic lava some 3,000-3,500 m thick that was deposited on Precambrian crystalline basement.
 The major part of the Simien Mountains consists of remnants of a Hawaiian-type shield volcano.
 The Kidus Yared peak is situated near the middle of the shield volcano.
 Ras Dejen (4,533 m), Bwahit (4,430 m) and Silki (4,420 m) were formed from the outer core of this ancient volcano.

 The extreme escarpment in Simien appears to be a precondition for the formation of the extended uplift of the whole mountain massif 75 million years ago.
 The dramatic views are due to this volcanic activity.
 Especially of note is the 2,000 m high escarpment extending in a southwest to northeast axis.

 There are different types of soils as a result of the difference in geological formation, glaciations, topography, and climate.
 Humic Andosols are the dominant soil type which is mainly found at an altitude of 3,000 m.
 The other types of soils are shallow Andosols, Lithosols, and Haplic Phaeozems that are mainly common in the area between 2,500 and 3,500 m.
 The Simien Mountains are highly eroded as a result of human land use practices and as a result of the topography of the area.